adazzle/react-data-grid/README.md

 #### `<TreeDataGrid />`

 `TreeDataGrid` is component built on top of `DataGrid` to add row grouping.
 This implements the [Treegrid pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/).
-At the moment `TreeDataGrid` does not support `onFill` and `isRowDisabled` props
+At the moment `TreeDataGrid` does not support `onFill` and `isRowSelectionDisabled` props

 ###### `groupBy?: Maybe<readonly string[]>`